y-mamanaranu/aoi/README.md

 # Aoi
+Aoi is a bot for automating profile channel management on chat servers.
-Aoi monitors a particular channel and when a member with a particular role reacts, Aoi grants the role to the user who received the reaction.
+Aoi monitors the profile channel and when a member with a particular role reacts, Aoi grants the role to the user who received the reaction.
+It is intended to grant roles to new members with Aoi.

 ## Config
-Aoi needs environment variables below.
+Aoi needs the environment variables below in the hosted server.
+If you are trying to host Aoi yourself, please set them in some way.
+If you are a bot user, please skip this section.

 |    environ     |             content             |
 | -------------- | ------------------------------- |